Chalti Ka Naam Gaadi: Reception

+According to filmindia, the film was released in late 1958.
+Swarajya reported it as the final Hindi film release of the year.

 Box office

-Chalti Ka Naam Gaadi, the second highest-grossing Indian film of 1958, grossed ₹2.5 crore, including a nett of ₹1.25 crore at the box office.
-Adjusted for inflation, its gross was equivalent to about ₹485 crores in 2016, and it remains one of the highest-grossing Indian films in the history (when adjusted for inflation).
+Chalti Ka Naam Gaadi grossed ₹2.5 crore, including a nett of ₹1.25 crore at the box office.
+It was the second highest-grossing Indian film of 1958, and the twenty-first highest-grossing Indian film of the 1950s.
+Adjusted for inflation, its gross was equivalent to about ₹485 crores in 2016.

 Critical reception

 Chalti Ka Naam Gaadi has received overwhelmingly positive reviews from modern-day critics.
 Author Dinesh Raheja, writing for Rediff.com, said that "if the best screwball comedies are those that continue to connect even with the modern generation, this fifties jest-setter is the sure shot winner."
 He also commented favorably on Madhubala and Kishore Kumar's chemistry, adding that Chalti Ka Naam Gaadi was the finest of the five films they made together.

 Sandipan Deb of Mint called it "best Hindi movie ever made", noting its treatment of female characters:

 What is not often mentioned about Chalti Ka Naam Gaadi is its portrayal of women.
 Madhubala's character is that of a remarkably liberated woman, driving her car and determined to be in charge of her life in a male-dominated world. [...]
 Anoop Kumar's beloved runs a petrol pump.
 Ashok Kumar's former girlfriend was forcibly married off, but he does not think twice about taking her back when they meet 10 years later.
 I cannot think of another Hindi film from the 1950s (or even 1960s or 1970s, in fact) that treats women so equally as men, and in which all the male protagonists are less chauvinistic.